s-victor/TinyPedal/docs/customization.md

 Select `Anonymous` for unspecified player, which is equivalent to player index `-1` in JSON file.

 Click `Refresh` button to manually refresh player name list.

-## Overlay
-Overlay options can be accessed from `Overlay` menu in main window, or from tray icon menu.

-    fixed_position
-Check whether widget is locked at startup.
-This setting can be toggled from tray icon menu.
-Valid value: `true`, same as `1`. `false`, same as `0`.

-    auto_hide
-Check whether auto hide is enabled.
-This setting can be toggled from tray icon menu.
-Valid value: `true`, same as `1`. `false`, same as `0`.

 ## Display Units